-Autonomous vehicles rely heavily on input data to make driving decisions.
-Logically, the more detailed the data, the better (and, importantly, safer) the decisions made by the vehicle.
-While modern cameras can capture very detailed representations of the world, the output is still in 2D, which isn’t ideal as it limits the information that we can feed to the neural networks operating the vehicle, which in turn means they have to learn to make certain assumptions about the 3D world.
-At the same time, though, cameras are limited in their capacity to capture information.
-For example, the rain may make the image almost useless while lidar will still capture information.
-So, cameras might not work in all environments or circumstances.
-Since autonomous vehicles are a particularly risky and high-impact use case of neural networks, we need to make sure that the networks we build are as robust as possible, and it all starts with the data.
-Ideally, we want our network to get 3D data as an input since it needs to make predictions about the 3D world.
+However, at the same time, cameras are limited in their capacity to capture information.
+For example, the rain may make the image almost useless while a lidar instrument will still capture information.
+This demonstrates that cameras might not work in all environments or circumstances, and since autonomous vehicles are a particularly risky and high-impact use case of neural networks, it is important to make sure that the networks we build are as robust as possible, and how does it all start?
+With the right data.
+Ideally, we want our network to get 3D point data as input since it needs to make predictions about the 3D world.
 This is where LiDAR comes in.

 - What LiDAR is and how it works

 - What is in a collection of LiDAR data